panjunbingtj/whale/SECURITY.md

 submission.
 You should use this config with `topology.auto-credentials` and `nimbus.credential.renewers.classes` so the credentials can be populated on the worker side and nimbus can automatically renew them.
 Currently there are 2 examples of using this config: AutoHDFS and AutoHBase, which auto-populate hdfs and hbase delegation tokens for topology submitter so they don't have to distribute keytabs on all possible worker hosts.

 ### Limits
-By default storm allows any sized topology to be submitted.
+By default Whale allows any sized topology to be submitted.
 But ZooKeeper and other components have limitations on how big a topology can actually be.
 The following configs allow you to limit the maximum size a topology can be.

 | YAML Setting | Description |
 |------------|----------------------|